 #9: Traditional high bun

-The high juda hairstyle is oh so glamorous and fun to wear around.
+The high bun is oh so glamorous and fun to wear around.
 It makes you look and feel special!
 Add head jewelry to make is more interesting.
-Try it on long hair or add hair extensions if you have short hair.
+Try this on long hair or add hair extensions if you have short hair.

 #10: Twisted flower garland traditional hairstyle